Hazegard/Goauld-doc/content/en/02-agent/08-working_days.md

 ---

-During assessments, it may be necessary to keep an agent running for several days (it can be difficult to execute).
+During assessments, it may be necessary to keep an agent running for several days, since restarting it remotely (redeploying and re-executing the payload) can be difficult.

-To reduce the agent's network footprint, a mechanism allows it to pause all network activity at a specified time and automatically resume later at a specified hour.
+This feature allows the agent to pause all network activity at a specified time and automatically resume at a specified hour, reducing network footprint.

+**Behavior:**
-If the agent starts outside the working period, it will wait until the next start hour.
+- If the agent starts outside working hours, it waits until the next start time

-Saturdays and Sundays are always treated as non-working days, regardless of the configured start/end hours, and there is currently no flag to change which days count as working days.
-If the agent would otherwise start during the configured hours on a Saturday or Sunday, it is deferred all the way to the next Monday — not just "later today" or "tomorrow".
+- Saturdays and Sundays are always non-working days (cannot be configured)
+- If the agent would start on a weekend, it defers to the next Monday

 ## Flags